akashmjn/cs224n-gpu-that-talks/README.md

-## Attention, I'm Trying to Speak: End-to-end speech synthesis (CS224n '18 project)
+## Attention, I'm Trying to Speak: End-to-end speech synthesis (CS224n '18)

 Implementation of a convolutional seq2seq-based text-to-speech model based on [Tachibana et. al. (2017)](https://arxiv.org/abs/1710.08969).
 Given a sequence of characters, the model predicts a sequence of spectrogram frames in two stages (Text2Mel and SSRN).